-- Contacts: "Settings" -> "Contacts" -> "Accounts" -> "Add account" -> "Other" -> "Add CardDAV Account" and enter the settings of your ownCloud installation (application URL, username and password)
+- Contacts: "Settings" -> "Contacts" -> "Accounts" -> "Add account" -> "Other" -> "Add CardDAV Account" and enter the settings of your NextCloud/OwnCloud installation (application URL, username and password)

 Version 11 or higher

-- Contacts and calendars: "Settings -> Accounts and passwords" -> "Add account" -> "Other" -> "Add CardDAV or CalDAV Account" and enter the settings of your ownCloud installation (application URL, username and password).
+- Contacts and calendars: "Settings -> Accounts and passwords" -> "Add account" -> "Other" -> "Add CardDAV or CalDAV Account" and enter the settings of your NextCloud/OwnCloud installation (application URL, username and password).

 A VPN (Virtual Private Network) is a way to protect all your traffic using an encrypted, secure, direct connection to your server, guaranteeing your browsing remains confidential even in the most adverse circumstances. (public or unreliable networks).

-Password manager for PC, Mac and Linux that lets you store all the information from your personal accounts in an encrypted database.
-Thanks to KeePassX, you can manage multiple accounts with strong passwords without having to repeat any of them, simply learn the “master password” that gives you access to the database.
+Password manager for Windows, Mac and Linux that lets you store all the information from your personal accounts in an encrypted database.
+Thanks to KeePassXC, you can manage multiple accounts with strong passwords without having to repeat any of them, simply learn the “master password” that gives you access to the database.

 Linux: Included in repositories